nullaeon/neuraldegeneration/GPUSETUP.md

-# LLMDegeneration Experiments GPU Setup
+# Neural Degeneration Experiments GPU Setup

 ## Getting Started
 Assuming you're on a fresh install of Ubuntu 24.04